mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

 In the previous section you used the search bar to filter data on the **Orders** overview page.
 Now you will add an XPath constraint on the **Orders** data grid.
 With an XPath constraint on a data grid you can (hard codedly) filter the objects shown in the list.
 Mendix XPath is one of the Mendix query languages designed to retrieve data.
 XPath uses path expressions to select data of Mendix objects and their attributes or associations.
 To learn more about XPath, see [XPath Constraints](/refguide/xpath-constraints/).
 In this section you will constrain the data grid so that it will only display orders with the status 'Open'.

-1. Select the **Order** data grid and in the **Properties** pane on the right, change **Data source** > **Type** to **XPath**, and then click the **XPath Constraint** field:
+1. Select the **Orders** data grid to open its **Properties** pane.
+2. Change **Data source** > **Type** to **XPath** and then click the **XPath Constraint** field:

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581372.png" >}}

-2. Enter the following expression in the **XPath Constraint** editor: `[OrderStatus = ‘Open’]`.
-The data grid will now only show orders with status ‘Open’.
+3. Enter the following expression in the **XPath Constraint** editor: `[OrderStatus = ‘Open’]`.
+The data grid will now only show orders with the status ‘Open’.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581371.png" >}}

-3. Run your application to see the following result set:
+4. Run your application to see the following result set:

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581370.png" >}}

 ## 5 Filtering the Orders List by Minimum Total Price Using XPath

-In the previous section you have constrained the data grid on status 'Open'.
-In this section we will change the constraint to ensure that the data grid will only show orders with a minimum value of 50.00.
+In the previous section you have constrained the data grid on orders with the status 'Open'.
+In this section you will change the constraint to ensure that the data grid will only show orders with a minimum value of 50.00.

-1. Select the **Order** data grid and in the **Properties** pane on the right, click the **XPath Constraint** field and enter the following expression: `[TotalPrice >= 50]`.
+1. Select the **Orders** data grid and in the **Properties** pane on the right, click the **XPath Constraint** field and enter the following expression: `[TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581367.png" >}}

-2. If you run your application you will see the following result set.
+2. If you run your application you will see the following result set:

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581368.png" >}}

 ## 6 Combining Constraints Using XPath

-In the previous two sections you used single constraints to filter the data grid on status and minimum total price.
+In the previous two sections you used single constraints to constrain the data grid on order status and minimum total price.
 In this section you will combine those two constraints.
-Combination can be made with logical operator **AND** and **OR**.
+Combination can be made with logical operators **AND** and **OR**.

-1. To constrain the results in the order overview to only the **Open** orders OR orders with a minimum price of 50.00, you have to insert an `or` statement in the XPath constraint: `[OrderStatus = 'Open'] or [TotalPrice >= 50]`.
+1. To constrain the results in the orders list to either the 'Open' orders or orders with a minimum price of 50.00, you have to insert an `or` statement in the XPath constraint: `[OrderStatus = 'Open'] or [TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581366.png" >}}

-2. Run your application to see all the orders with the order status 'Open' or with a total price higher than or equal to 50.00.
+2. Run your application to see orders which are either 'Open' or have a total price higher than or equal to 50.00.

     {{< figure src="/attachments/howto/logic-business-rules/define-access-rules-using-xpath/18581373.png" >}}

-3. To constrain the results in the order overview to only the **Open** orders AND orders with a minimum price of 50.00, you have to insert an `and` statement in the XPath constraint: `[OrderStatus = 'Open'] and [TotalPrice >= 50]`.
+3. To constrain the results in the orders list to orders which are 'Open' and have a minimum price of 50.00, you have to insert an `and` statement in the XPath constraint: `[OrderStatus = 'Open'] and [TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581365.png" >}}